The computer I use for everyday tasks (25 March 2021):-

 XCOM Enemy Unknown, and more recently its sequel XCOM 2.
 Another excellent

 Space Flight Simulator with more fantasy elements in it than ED is No Mans Sky.

 No Mans Sky portrays the entire Universe (not just our own Galaxy, like ED), in a way,

-I also like using X-Plane 11 as a normal aircraft, flight simulator piece of software.
+I also like playing MS Flight Simulator 2020, as a great aircraft, flight simulator and

 which a total of about 400 people have their homes.
 Most are married couples, but quite

 a few of them are widowed, with the other partner having passed away - it could be a

 lonely life if it was not for the friendly atmosphere and plenty of day-to-day activities

 2 - 3 April 2018, May 2019, March 2021.